ravasconcelos/monte_carlo/README.md

 # Configuration
 Changing Epsilon you can change the probability the agent will try other actions insteady the best one.

+# Results
+After 5000 episodes with Gamma 0.6 and Epsilon 0.3

 # References: